TimKoornstra/learn-like-an-llm/README.md

 - **Frontend Interface:** Develop a user-friendly frontend for easier interaction.
 - **Performance Metrics:** Provide detailed performance metrics and analysis.
+- **Improved Difficulty Levels:** Improve the way the masked words and sentences are chosen to provide a more challenging learning experience.
+- **Improved Scoring System:** Develop a more sophisticated scoring system based on user performance.
+- **Progress Tracking:** Track user progress and provide personalized feedback.

 ## Contributing